 job_suffix_alias

 Format <string></string>

 Default

+job_suffix_alias

-Description Allows the job suffix to be defined by the user. qmgr -c 'set server job_suffix_alias = biology' In this case, the job would have '.biology' at the end: 14.napali.biology.
-If the user sets 'display_job_server_suffix = false', this job would be named '14.biology'.
+Allows the job suffix to be defined by the user.

+job_suffix_alias should not be set unless the server has no queued jobs.
+If it is set while the server has queued jobs, it will cause problems correctly identifying job ids with all existing jobs.

+qmgr -c 'set server job_suffix_alias = biology'

+When a job is submitted after this, its jobid will have .biology on the end: 14.napali.biology.
+If display_job_server_suffix is set to false, it would be named 14.biology.

 job_sync_timeout

-Format <integer></integer>
+Format <INTEGER>

 Default 60

-Description When a stray job is reported on multiple nodes, the server sends a kill signal to one node at a time.
+When a stray job is reported on multiple nodes, the server sends a kill signal to one node at a time.
 This timeout determines how long the server waits between kills if the job is still being reported on any nodes.

+keep_completed

+<INTEGER>

+If you ran torque. setup on TORQUE installation, the default is 300.

+Default

-keep_completed Format <integer></integer> Default If you ran torque. setup on TORQUE installation, the default is 300.
-Description The amount of time a job will be kept in the queue after it has entered the completed state. keep_completed must be set for job dependencies to work.
-For more information, see Keeping Completed Jobs on page 65.
+The amount of time a job will be kept in the queue after it has entered the completed state. keep_completed must be set for job dependencies to work.

+For more information, see Keeping Completed Jobs on page 72.

+kill_delay

+Format <INTEGER>

+Default If using qdel, 2 seconds

+If using qrerun, 0 (no wait)

+kill_delay

-kill_delay Format <integer></integer> Default If using qdel , 2 seconds If using qrerun , 0 (no wait) Description Specifies the number of seconds between sending a SIGTERM and a SIGKILL to a job you want to cancel.
+Specifies the number of seconds between sending a SIGTERM and a SIGKILL to a job you want to cancel.
 It is possible that the job script, and any child processes it spawns, can receive several SIGTERM signals before the SIGKILL signal is received.

-All MOMs must be configured with \$\frac{\text{\sec} \text{ with \text{\sec}} \text{\text{true} in order for kill_delay to} \text{work, even when relying on default kill_delay settings.} If kill_delay is set for a queue, the queue setting overrides the server setting.
-See kill_delay in Queue Attributes on page 93.
-Example (qmgr -c "set server kill_delay=30"
+All MOMs must be configured with \$\sec \text{with exec}\$ true in order for kill_delay to work, even when relying on default kill_delay settings.

+If kill_delay is set for a queue, the queue setting overrides the server setting.
+See kill_delay in $\underline{\text{Queue Attributes on page } 103}$.
-lock_file

-Format <string></string>

-Default torque/server_priv/server.lock
+qmgr -c "set server kill_delay=30"

-Description Specifies the name and location of the lock file used to determine which high availability server should be active.
+Format <STRING> Default torque/server_priv/server.lock Description Specifies the name and location of the lock file used to determine which high availability server should be active.
 If a full path is specified, it is used verbatim by TORQUE.
 If a relative path is specified, TORQUE will prefix it with torque/server_priv.